mitoclub/nemu-pipeline/pipeline/README.md

 ## 2 pipeline versions

-1. [NeMu-pipeline including tblastn-head](./nemu.nf) - input is single protein sequence that will be used by tblastn to search homologous nucleotide sequences in selected database.
+1. [NeMu pipeline including tblastn-head](./nemu.nf) - input is single protein sequence that will be used by tblastn to search homologous nucleotide sequences in selected database.
 After this step NeMu-core executes with phylogeny and spectra inference
 2. [NeMu-core pipeline](./nemu-core.nf) - input is multifasta of nucleotide sequences, that used for phylogeny and spectra inference

 ## Config examples